Looking for the latest DACA updates? Click here or contact Cipolla Law Group at 773-687-0549 for a consultation!

 As of 2020, and the latest Supreme Court’s ruling in June 2020 , the government was supposed to resume accepting DACA applications.
 However, USCIS has not given any guidance on the matter.

 On July 14, 2020, President Trump said he will sign the Executive Order very soon.
 If you are a DACA recipient or are qualified to become one, please stay tuned to the news and the development of DACA.
 We will do our best to help decipher the news and provide unbiased information.

 Contact a DACA Chicago Immigration Lawyer

 If you have more questions about DACA or other ways to live and work legally in the US, please contact our Immigration attorneys for a consultation.
 We are located in both downtown Chicago and Lincoln Park, Chicago.
-We speak Spanish, Mandarin and Cantonese Chinese.
+We speak Spanish, Mandarin, Cantonese Chinese, French, Italian and Portuguese.

 If you liked this post, share it!